hertacalvo/CSCI-4966-lab/lab01/lab1.md

 ### 3. Chapter 3 of Free Culture by Lawrence Lessig

 While the case described in this chapter happened nearly 20 years ago, major industries and individuals are still taking similar copyright cases to court.
 The RIAA going after Jesse Jordan in 2002 is reminiscent of major labels like UMG going after individual content creators on platforms such as Youtube in 2019.
 What most strikes me from this piece, apart from the timeliness of it all, is the injustice.
 The RIAA placed an enormous burden on a student who leveraged a system, but never acted maliciously.
-I just can't get over the idea of a young student having to surrender his entire net worth in a settlement or risk going in debt for over 10 times his net worth just to get the change to battle a major organization in court.
+I also just can't understand how the legal system allows a major organization to sue a student, and request his entire net worth as a settlement or have him risk going in debt for over 10 times his net worth just to get the change to take the case to course.

 ## d.
 Linux
 Screenshots of running the tree command on my Ubuntu environment.